cuny-libraries/ezproxy-docs/README.md

 bash build.sh
 ```

-This will create a folder for each site with all the necessary files in the `public` folder.
-It will also create a `.zip` file of each site's contents in the same `public` folder, allowing you to move the files around more easily.
+This will create a `public` folder in the working directory, with a subfolder for each EZproxy site.

+It will also create a `.zip` file for each site in that same `public` folder, allowing you to move the files around more easily.

 ## Upload